Common Grammar Errors in the MSW Personal Statement and How to Fix Them

 It’s not about whether the first letter is a consonant or vowel but rather the sound it makes when spoken.
 Since “MSW” is pronounced as "em-ess-double-u," the initial sound is a vowel (the “e” in “em”), so the article “an” should be used.
 (Note: When you are writing MSW out fully – “Master of Social Work” you would use the “a” beforehand!)

-How to fix it: If you are writing a personal statement and referencing an “MSW degree”, always ensure that “an” precedes it.
+How to fix this grammar mistake: If you are writing a personal statement and referencing an “MSW degree”, always ensure that “an” precedes it.

 Another common error is the confusion between “Master of Social Work” and “Masters of Social Work.”